-Treatment Category A: The waste offered for treatment is generally expected to consist of non-combustible, low-level, contact-handled soils, sludges, and other solids material meeting the Environmental Protection Agency (EPA) definition of debris, all of which is contaminated with organic constituents alone, or organic constituents and RCRA metals, including mercury.
+Treatment Category A: The waste offered for treatment is generally expected to consist of noncombustible, low-level, contact-handled soils, sludges, and other solids material meeting the Environmental Protection Agency (EPA) definition of debris, all of which is contaminated with organic constituents alone, or organic constituents and RCRA metals, including mercury.
 The predominant waste codes in this category will be D004 through D011 and F001 through F007.
 Additional codes that are expected include D018 through D043 and those list codes that may need similar treatment technology.
 Polychlorinated Biphenyls (PCBs), at levels requiring regulation under TSCA are not present in this waste.
-The radionuclides in the raw waste will be below licensing levels at the disposal facility, such as Envirocare of Utah, Inc. which is currently under DOE contract, and consist of elements that are accepted for disposal at the disposal facility.

-Treatment Category B: This category is generally expected to consist of non-combustible, low-level, contact-handled soils, sludges, and other solids material meeting the EPA definition of debris, all of which is contaminated with PCBs above levels requiring regulation under TSCA.
+Treatment Category B: This category is generally expected to consist of non-combustible, lowlevel, contact-handled soils, sludges, and other solids material meeting the EPA definition of debris, all of which is contaminated with PCBs above levels requiring regulation under TSCA.
 The waste will also contain organic constituents alone, or organic constituents and RCRA metals, including mercury.
 The predominant waste codes in this category will be D004 through D011 and F001 through F007.
 Additional codes that are expected include D018 through D043 and those list codes that may need similar treatment technology.
-The radionuclides in the raw waste will be below licensing levels at the disposal facility, such as Envirocare of Utah, Inc. which is currently under DOE contract, and consist of elements that are accepted for disposal at the disposal facility.

-Treatment Category C: This category is generally expected to consist of non-combustible, low-level, contact-handled, non-combustible soils, sludges, and other solids material meeting the EPA definition of debris, all of which is contaminated with RCRA metals.
+Treatment Category C: This category is generally expected to consist of non-combustible, lowlevel, contact-handled, non-combustible soils, sludges, and other solids material meeting the EPA definition of debris, all of which is contaminated with RCRA metals.
 The predominant waste codes in this category will be D004 through D011, F006, and F007 and those list codes that may need similar treatment technology.
 Mercury levels will be below 260 ppm.
-The radionuclides in the raw waste will be below licensing levels at the disposal facility, such as Envirocare of Utah, Inc. which is currently under DOE contract, and consist of elements that are accepted for disposal at the disposal facility.

-Treatment Category D: This category consists of low-level, contact-handled, combustible and non-combustible material including soils, sludges, and may contain some material meeting the EPA definition of debris.
+Treatment Category D: This category consists of low-level, contact-handled, combustible and noncombustible material including soils, sludges, and may contain some material meeting the EPA definition of debris.
 All of this waste is contaminated with PCBs above levels requiring regulation under TSCA.
 The waste will also contain RCRA constituents that require incineration and may contain other RCRA constituents that may be treated by incineration or stabilization.
-The radionuclides in the raw waste will be below licensing levels at the disposal facility, such as Envirocare of Utah, Inc. which is currently under DOE contract, and consist of elements that are accepted for disposal at the disposal facility.

-Treatment Category E: This category consists of low-level, contact-handled, combustible and non-combustible soils, sludges, electrical equipment and debris contaminated with PCBs above levels requiring regulation under TSCA and needing thermal treatment or permitted alternative.
+Treatment Category E: This category consists of low-level, contact-handled, combustible and noncombustible soils, sludges, electrical equipment and debris contaminated with PCBs above levels requiring regulation under TSCA and needing thermal treatment or permitted alternative.
 RCRA regulated materials are not present.
-The radionuclides in the raw waste will be below licensing levels at the disposal facility, such as Envirocare of Utah, Inc. which is currently under DOE contract, and consist of elements that are accepted for disposal at the disposal facility.

 Treatment Category L: This category consists of low-level, contact-handled, liquid aqueous and organic RCRA non-wastewaters all of which are contaminated with organic constituents alone, or organic constituents and RCRA metals.
 The category also includes elemental mercury.
 The predominant waste codes in this category are D001 through D011 and F001 through F009.
 Additional codes that are expected include D018 through D043 and those listed codes that may need similar treatment technology.
 The wastes are expected to contain primarily listed hazardous wastes and/or characteristically hazardous wastes.
 In addition, some of the wastes have come in contact with PCBs at a concentration greater than 50 parts per million (ppm) and therefore are regulated under Toxic Substances Control Act (TSCA).
 Cyanide levels in the raw waste may exceed 30 mg/L (amenable) and 590 mg/L (total).
-The radionuclides in the raw waste will be at levels that, after treatment, will be acceptable for disposal and consist of radioactive elements that are accepted for disposal at the disposal facility currently under contract to the USDOE.